 Discussion

 Our results shed new light on how the human brain can maintain a stable representational structure on a preserved manifold for well-rehearsed imagined actions in the presence of drift, while at the same time flexibly adapting representational statistics in novel contexts.
-Importantly, in the absence of any feedback, there was a relatively high variance in the measured mesoscale responses for each imagined action.
-Moreover, central to our findings was the notion of across-day drift in the centroids of imagined representations, while still maintaining a remarkably preserved representational structure across the repertoire.
-Accounting for this representational drift was key for enabling BCI control that generalized across days.
+Importantly, in the absence of any feedback, there was a relatively high variance in the measured mesoscale responses for each imagined action..
+Accounting for representational drift was key for enabling BCI control that generalized across days.
 This allowed our subjects to capitalize on practice from previous days to improve neuroprosthetic control.
 Overall, our study highlights the interplay between representational stability and plasticity and provides a framework that translates these findings for clinically relevant stable long-term neuroprosthetic control using mesoscale ECoG.

 Mesoscale representational stability and plasticity in the presence of drift

 The drift that we observed was across days and did not appear to be present in any given daily session.
 This suggests that it might be related to processes that modify neural representations over a day.
 One possibility is that our subjects slightly varied how they performed the imagined actions; we tried to account for this by ensuring that our instructions were highly specific and repeated frequently.
 We also used the same visual paradigm day-to-day to help constrain the ‘imagined’ actions.
-It is also unlikely that the drift could be due to pure stochasticity or unconstrained random walk outside bounds that could plausibly be overcome by plasticity (Rule et al., 2020; Masset et al., 2022).
+It is also unlikely that the drift could be due to pure stochasticity or unconstrained randomness outside bounds that could plausibly be overcome by plasticity (Rule et al., 2020; Masset et al., 2022).
 If this were the case, then PnP performance could be highly variable and might likely require a significantly larger number of across-day data.
-Instead, our analyses provided evidence of the efficacy of using multi-day as a PnP decoder built by sampling the centroid shifts across a limited number of days generalized remarkably well long-term.
+Instead, our analyses provided evidence of the efficacy of using multi-day; a PnP decoder built by sampling a limited number of days generalized remarkably well long-term.
 This suggests a latent meta-structure wherein the manifold’s drift itself might be constrained to another stable lower dimensional regime, which can be approximated by sampling distributional shifts across a limited number of days.
-Slight drift for well-rehearsed movements might provide some measure of constrained redundancy and tolerance in the neural code, allowing for a larger neural space to exist for flexible activity patterns in a stable network of cortical neurons (Mau et al., 2020).
+Slight drift for well-rehearsed movements might provide some measure of constrained redundancy and tolerance in the neural code.
+This may allow for a larger neural space to exist for flexible activity patterns in a stable network of cortical neurons (Mau et al., 2020).
 This could also tie in with recent hypotheses that posit that it might be more advantageous for generalizability if network-level activity patterns were to drift time-varyingly around a stable attractor state than maintain a fixed-point (Driscoll et al., 2022).
 Nonetheless, accounting for this drift was extremely important for reliable decoding across days; without it, we did not observe ready across-day generalization.
 Without directly accounting for drift, PnP control likely requires long-term closed-loop decoder adaptation together with neural plasticity (Orsborn et al., 2014; Silversmith et al., 2021); this is likely to be more cumbersome and requires heavy user engagement, especially with increasing degrees of freedom.